 Tips for parsing plain-text documents with layout

 In order to preserve the layout, converted plain-text documents use space characters to separate different blocks on the same line.
-From one document to the other, that number of spaces can vary.
+From one document to the other, the number of spaces can vary.

 What are those